Enryun/Common_SwiftUI/README.md

 ## ProgressBar:

-A rectangular progress bar view for SwiftUI.
+A rectangular progress bar view for SwiftUI that supports a shimmer effect.

 ```swift
 ProgressBar(progress: $progress, color: .blue)